 What the research says

-But the mistake is not just failing to negotiate.
-It is negotiating badly.
-Robert Half's research identifies three patterns that derail salary conversations: negotiating too early (before a formal offer), negotiating without data (using "I feel" instead of "the market pays"), and making ultimatums instead of collaborative requests.
+PayScale's research found that only 37% of workers have ever attempted to negotiate their salary, despite a 66% success rate for those who try.
+The mistake is not just failing to negotiate -- it is negotiating badly.
+Robert Half identifies three patterns that derail salary conversations: negotiating too early (before a formal offer), negotiating without data, and making ultimatums instead of collaborative requests.

-$634,000 Carnegie Mellon economist Linda Babcock calculated that a worker who negotiates a $5,000 increase at age 25 will earn approximately $634,000 more over a 40-year career than someone who accepted the first offer, accounting for standard annual raises.
+$634,000 Carnegie Mellon economist Linda Babcock calculated that a worker who negotiates a $5,000 increase at age 25 will earn approximately $634,000 more over a 40-year career than someone who accepted the first offer.

 What it looks like in practice

 A better approach: "Thank you for this offer.
 I'm very excited about the role.
-I've researched compensation for marketing directors in this market, and based on my eight years of experience and the scope of this position, I was hoping we could discuss a base closer to $103,000.
+I've researched compensation for marketing directors in this market using Glassdoor and PayScale, and based on my eight years of experience and the scope of this position, I was hoping we could discuss a base closer to $103,500.
 I'm also open to exploring the signing bonus or equity if the base has constraints."

 How to fix it

 Never negotiate without data.
-Use Glassdoor, PayScale, Levels.fyi, LinkedIn Salary, and any industry-specific compensation surveys to establish the market range for your role, level, and location.
+Use Glassdoor, PayScale, Levels.fyi, and LinkedIn Salary to establish the market range for your role, level, and location.
 Wait until you have a written offer before discussing numbers.
-Frame your counter as collaborative rather than adversarial: "I want to find a package that works for both of us."
+Frame your counter as collaborative: "I want to find a package that works for both of us."

-For a deep dive on specific strategies and scripts, see our full guide: How to Negotiate a Higher Salary: Research-Backed Strategies That Actually Work.
+For specific strategies, scripts, and the Ackerman model framework, see our full guide: How to Negotiate a Higher Salary: Research-Backed Strategies That Actually Work.

 5Mistake 5: Weak Follow-Up